distributedOne/JJs-DH-VPS-Memory-Manager/README.md

 Many thanks to the various people who have contributed their time and efforts in getting this application tested, released, and themed.
 In no particular order:

-DreamHost: For giving me such an amazing career that I want to work on things like this in my free time.
+DreamHost: For giving me such an amazing career that I want to work on things like this on my free time.

 GY'ers: An extended family, thanks for putting up with all the rants and ramblings about VPS services and everything else!